kostya-zero/tesuto/README.md

 3. Run `git checkout latest` to use sources from latest version or `git checkout main` to use unstable version.
 4. You can run `cargo build` to build executable with debug info or `cargo build --releases` to build version with optimizations.

-# Configuration
+## Configuration

 ### Generate new project
-After installation, open terminal and enter directory with yout project where you want to use Tesuto.
+After installation, open a terminal and enter the directory with your project in which you want to use Tesuto.
-Next, we need to create new project file:
+Next, you need to create a new project file:

 ```shell
 tesuto new